LibrariesHacked/librarieshacked.github.io/_posts/2023-08-05-plr-technical-consultation.md

       OpenData-->Public;
 </div>

 1. Library management systems send loans data into a holding area every night.
-The data will include date, branch code, ISBNs, and loan counts.
+The data will include date, branch name, ISBNs, and loan counts.
 2. The data is automatically validated to ensure it contains valid identifiers, is in the correct format, and counts are within minimum/maximum thresholds for each library branch.
 3. If any problems are detected, an alert is sent to the service and the PLR team.
 Extra detail in the data will aid the validation process, as more information will be available to diagnose issues.
 4. If no problems are detected the data is published into an open data repository
-5. Data is then picked up for anyone wishing to use it through downloads and an API (application programming interface)
+5. Data is then picked up for anyone wishing to use it, through downloads and an API (application programming interface)
 6. Open publishing of the data provides an extra level of validation - data users should be able to report issues back to be investigated and corrected.

 The following are the formal consultation responses submitted from Libraries Hacked to the DCMS.